 If you see a subscription in the list supplied to you by Trim that you want to cancel, you just tell Trim to cancel that account.

 Trim will contact the biller by email, phone or even certified mail in some cases to make sure the billing stops.
 Why pay for a service you're no longer using?

 Once your account has synced you can view your subscriptions in your account on the “Subscriptions” page.

 If you have a subscription not showing that you believe should be, you can go to the “Spending” menu item on the site, and from that page you can view all of your account spending.
 Just find the ledger item you want to add as a subscription, click on the gear icon on that line, and select “This is a subscription”.

-Lower Your Comcast Bill
+Lower Your Cable, Internet Or Cell Phone Bill

-If you're a Comcast user, you can now securely link your Comcast account, and Trim will look over your bill in order to see if there are any applicable promotions or discounts.
+If you're a Comcast user, for example, you can securely link your Comcast account, and Trim will look over your bill in order to see if there are any applicable promotions or discounts.
 If there are they will negotiate to get you a better price on your bill, without making any changes to your current plan.